spacetelescope/synphot_refactor/docs/synphot/observation.rst

-An observation can be converted to a **regular source spectrum** containing only the wavelength set and sampled flux (binned by default) by using its :meth:`~synphot.Observation.as_spectrum` method.
+An observation can be converted to a **regular source spectrum** containing only the wavelength set and sampled flux (binned by default) by using its :meth:`~synphot.observation.Observation.as_spectrum` method.
 This is useful when you wish to access functionalities that are not directly available to an observation (e.g., tapering or saving to a file).

 To accurately represent binned flux visually, especially in a unit like count that is very sensitive to bin size, it is recommended to **plot** the data as a